Certification and Classification of Linear Quantum Error Mitigation Methods: Mitigation Methods

 where \(\eAngle\) is the noise amplitude of the original noisy gate (see \appSR{noiseModel}).
 This method is unbiased so the proxy bias is zero.

 For (stochastic) over-rotation errors we use the same variant generation strategy as for rotational errors (\(\nCircLocali{n}=2\)):

 and the coefficients:

 where \(\eStoch\) and \(\eAngle\) are the noise amplitudes of the stochastic and rotational components of the original noisy gate's error channel, respectively (see \appSR{noiseModel}).
 This method is unbiased so the proxy bias is zero.
-It is worth noting that the hidden inverse used in the mitigation of stochastic over-rotation errors has a noise channel that is not the inverse of the noise channel of the original noisy gate.
-Only the coherent (rotational) part of the noise channel is inverted.
+It is worth noting that the hidden inverse used in the mitigation of stochastic over-rotation errors has an error channel that is not the inverse of the error channel of the original noisy gate.
+Only the coherent (rotational) part of the error channel is inverted.
 The stochastic component is assumed to be the same as the original gate.